Social Justice

 Below are some of the areas where we are able to pursue legal challenges and litigate against large organisations to bring about justice.
 They include:

 - Decision making in relation to Universal Credit claims.
 We routinely see excessive delay in decision making by the Department of Work and Pensions.
-We have also come across numerous cases where people’s Universal Credit claim has been unlawfully terminated by simply closing down there online claim, without a lawful decision or notification of appeal rights.
+We have also come across numerous cases where people’s Universal Credit claim has been unlawfully terminated by simply closing down their online claim, without a lawful decision or notification of appeal rights.
 If you have been affected by these sorts of issues, or other problems in respect of Universal Credit please contact us to discuss.

 There is currently an internal review process with the Home Office in respect of unsuccessful applications, but beyond that there is no formal right of appeal.
 Such challenges can only be brought by way of Judicial Review and this may be something with which we are able to assist. - Access to housing assistance or welfare benefits